kedean/cfft/README.md

 ## Usage

-clj_fft is intended as a library, import it into your clojure project and call the fft or ifft function on any matrix.
+cfft is intended as a library, import it into your clojure project and call the fft or ifft function on any matrix.

 ## Examples

-Calling clj_fft with:
+Calling cfft with:
 ````(fft [1 2 3])````

 will yield: